Psoriasis

 Detailed Treatment & Solutions

-3TOPICAL TREATMENTS
+1TOPICAL TREATMENTS

-5LIFESTYLE MODIFICATIONS
+5LIFESTYLE MEASURES

 Important: Always consult a healthcare professional before starting any treatment regimen.
 The solutions above are for educational purposes and may not be suitable for everyone.